Sam | Edited by Johanna

 I'm already claiming one of the benefits but I'm having a 'change of circumstance' as I am getting married, will I be switched over to universal credit sooner?

-While the timescales in the above postcode checker are for new universal credit claimants, existing benefits claimants will not be moved onto universal credit until at least 2019 UNLESS they have a 'change of circumstance' or they choose to be moved.
+While the timescales in the above postcode checker are for new universal credit claimants, existing benefits claimants will not be moved onto universal credit until at least 2019 (subject to any delays the Government may decide on between now and then) UNLESS they have a 'change of circumstance' or they choose to be moved.

 Annoyingly, the Government has not published a list of what is considered a change of circumstance - although it's likely to be anything that affects your eligibility for universal credit.
 Entitledto has published a list of what could count as a change of circumstance.